JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

     abstract class ScriptWithMavenDeps
     ```

-   This class with also serve as a reference to the script definition later.
+   This class will also serve as a reference to the script definition later.

 5. To make the class a script definition, mark it with the `@KotlinScript` annotation.
 Pass two parameters to the annotation:
-   * `fileExtension` - a string ending with `.kts` that defines a file extension for scripts of this type.
+   * `fileExtension` – a string ending with `.kts` that defines a file extension for scripts of this type.
-   * `compilationConfiguration` - a Kotlin class that extends `ScriptCompilationConfiguration` and defines the compilation
+   * `compilationConfiguration` – a Kotlin class that extends `ScriptCompilationConfiguration` and defines the compilation
      specifics for this script definition.
 You'll create it in the next step.

    ```kotlin